 This brief overview of the different types of safety permits in the industry has shown that there are many hazards and risks to consider.
 If an organization has a robust and reliable permit-to-work system in place, then these risks can be reduced to tolerably low and manageable levels.

-The Permit-to-Work module in D365FO allows users to manage permits as if it was a paper-based form.
+The Safe Work module allows users to manage permits as if it was a paper-based form.
 Permit templates make it easy to create customizable checklists, questions, dropdowns and instructions for those filling in, approving and using Permit forms.
 This ensures that you will have a consistent way of creating permits.
-Permit forms can be modified at any time, without affecting active and completed permits!
+Permit forms can be modified at any time, without affecting active and completed permits.